What kind of saddle helps short-backed horses the most?

 Skipper has been under saddle for four months and the canter has been a major issue – at first, awful temper tantrums to try to avoid it, then constant one, two, three tempi lead changes (without being asked).
 He always had to be significantly pushed into & then held into the canter.

 Tonight, on our second ride with this NP, within 10 minutes of riding we were in a nice road trot & he popped up into a light & lofty canter.
 I nearly launched off, since it was completely out of character & I was 100% unprepared!

 I pulled him down to the trot and a moment later he popped up into that same lofty, relaxed canter.
 I thought , “What the heck?
 Did I drive my hip into him?
 Did I accidentally jab my heel into him?” and brought him back to trot.
 Then I started to think “Oh my gosh, is this the saddle?
 This is amazing!”
 I cannot believe the changes in my gelding

 Saddle Fit Improvement

-WE DON’T JUDGE HOW GOOD A SADDLE IS… OUR HORSES TELL US!”
+WE DON’T JUDGE THE QUALITY OF A SADDLE SETUP UNTIL OUR HORSES TELL US THEY APPROVE!”

 Talk to us more about SHORT BACKED HORSES AND SADDLE FIT via email.
 CLICK HERE.